Let’s Get Emotional With Rejection: Anchors Up, It’s Time to Sail Through

 By identifying moments where the pain still lingers – or where it may have quietly chipped away at our self-trust or self-worth – we can begin to unpack these experiences in a way that helps us, rather than holds us back.

-Which is why now feels like the right time to share a brief peek at some gentle, alternative ways we can explore our thoughts and experiences.
+Which is why now feels like the right time to share a brief peek at some alternative ways we can explore our thoughts and experiences.
 Because often, it’s not only about the questions we ask ourselves, but about allowing our minds the time and space they need to find the answers.

 To Write Or Not To Write, That is The Question.

 I’m a big journalling fan.
 My notebook is by my side wherever I go, a quiet daily companion.
 But that’s me.
-You may be different and that’s perfectly okay.
+You may be different and that’s okay.

 Is there a chance you may be resisting journalling because you’ve been told it doesn’t work?